JoyZadan/paleo-recipes/README.md

 ## Strategy
 ### Project Goals
 * To develop an App where users can easily find Paleo recipes.
-* Gues users will be able to view and find recipes, even without having their own account.
+* Guest users will be able to view and find recipes, even without having their own account.
 * Registered users will also be able to share and manage their own Paleo recipes.
 * Use Mobile First design principle in building a responsive App
 * Present the available information in a user friendly way